CrunchyData/pg_tileserv/hugo/content/usage/cql.md

 t > 2001-01-01T00:00 AND t <= 2002-12-31T11:59:59
 ```

-They can also be used in the `BETWEEN` predicate:
+They can also be used in the `BETWEEN` predicate.
+The values used can be properties or literals:

 ```
 t BETWEEN 2001-01-01 AND 2001-12-31
+2001-01-01 BETWEEN time1 AND time2
 ```